Mirvac has flagged a Brunswick site for its second Melbourne Build to Rent project.

-It passed up the opportunity in 2017 and 2018 to buy another neighbouring site – a factory on 2323 sqm at 395 Albert Street, which was available for public sale.
+The Sydney builder passed up the opportunity in 2017 and 2018 to buy another neighbouring site – a factory on 2323 sqm at #395 which was for public sale.

-However, it will team with the builder that did – Milieu Property – to replace the amalgamated c9850 sqm land holding.
+However, it will team with the one that did – the local Milieu Property – to create an amalgamated c9850 sqm holding.

-Mirvac still hasn’t confirmed whether it intends to replace the parcel with a standard apartment complex alongside a build-to-rent venture.
+Mirvac hasn’t confirmed whether it intends to replace the parcel with a standard apartment complex alongside a BTR investment.

-It picked up 397-401 Albert Street following an off-market sales campaign by Cushman & Wakefield’s Lukas Byrns and Peter Sagar.
+It picked up 397-401 Albert St following a campaign by Cushman & Wakefield’s Lukas Byrns and Peter Sagar.

-The Mirvac and Milieu properties (395-403 Albert Street) – along with a small row of homes, and another major industrial site measuring 4010 sqm at 429-435 Albert Street (which Savills is coincidentally marketing for sale) – were recently rezoned to allow for high-density redevelopment.
+The Mirvac and Milieu properties – along with a small row of homes and another major industrial site on 4010 sqm at 429-435 Albert St – were recently rezoned to allow for high-density residential redevelopment (story continues below).

 The section of the street is uniquely light-filled for Brunswick, bound by Clifton Park to its east, north and west.

-Across the road (to the south), is Gilpin Park, built on the site of a former quarry.
+Across the road (to the south) is Gilpin Park, built on a former quarry.

-Any south-facing dwellings within the Mirvac/Milieu project would enjoy postcard skyline views of the CBD six kilometres away.
+Any south-facing dwellings within the Mirvac/Milieu project would enjoy views of the city, six kilometres away.

-The Albert Street parcels are about a kilometre west of the Brunswick train station and Sydney Road retail strip.
+The parcels are walking distance to Brunswick train station and the Sydney Road shopping strip.

-In June, Mirvac announced it would pay PDG Corporation $333.5 million for a yet-to-be-constructed, 38-level build-to-rent, with 490 dwellings, abutting the Queen Victoria Market, at the northern tip of the Melbourne CBD.
+In June, Mirvac announced it would pay PDG Corporation $333.5m for a yet-to-be-constructed, 38-level BTR investment with 490 dwellings, near Queen Victoria Market.

-Mirvac is in 2021 set to deliver another build-to-rent project at its Indigo Pavilions project, about 14 kilometres west of the Sydney CBD, at Olympic Park, near Homebush.
+The buyer is in 2021 set to deliver another project of this type at Indigo Pavilions, about 14 kms west of Sydney CBD.